onfido/onfido-openapi-spec/README.md

 3. Add all changes from the new version except the ones noted by mustache comments (i.e. `{{! }}`)
 4. Commit changes to both templates and SHA256SUM files

-The changes to README.md should be carefully reviewed by comparing `generated/templates/**/README.mustache` files created with different OpenAPI generator version.
+The changes to README.md should be carefully reviewed by comparing `generated/templates/**/README.mustache` files created with different OpenAPI generator versions.

 ## Contributing